gylu/videoSceneSearch/README.md

 ## Introduction

-[Video Scene Search](http://vss.rocks) lets you perform an image search for video scenes that are similar.
+[Video Scene Search] lets you perform an image search for video scenes that are similar.
 The user uploads an image and VSS will return with video recommendations and time in the video where a similar scene was found.

-The contents of this readme can be seen as [slides](https://docs.google.com/presentation/d/1rA-a1rvw_gEi7a6YRrSMkxz0UoJseJRh3DVxGAiKfzg/edit?usp=sharing).
-Demo [video](https://www.youtube.com/watch?v=XtXn3fWwENI).

 ## Data Pipeline